mieweb/docs/content/functions/injury-care/work-status.md

 ## Work Status Changes

 Surveillance Changes section of displayed work status information (or in a generated work status report) will show data if the patient has previous status updates.
 If the patient had a previous health surveillance panel status and you had to re-enter recommendations on an existing current encounter, you will get the "Changes" section.
+If the status changed in any way, this section will display.

 ![](../work-status.assets/ef0e7f159631fd17e9d2c45fe89928ed.png)

-Whereas the "Status" section just lists all current surveillance panel statuses.
+Whereas the "Status" section just lists all current completed surveillance panel statuses.

 ![](../work-status.assets/3b94410ee5c373207078a2d5d7c00f8e.png)